Crimson1st/react-application-injectcss/README.md

 4. Run `gulp package-solution --ship`
 5. Upload the `react-application-injectcss.sppkg` from the `sharepoint` folder to your App catalog.
 6. When prompted to deploy to all sites, choose the option that suits your needs.

-### Using automated deployment

-This approach allows you to override the CSS location by configuring the extension properties as the extension is activated.

-1. Edit the `EnableApplicationCustomizer.ps1` file and change the `$tenantUrl` variable to point to your tenant.
-2. In the same file, change the `$customCSSUrl` variable to point to your custom CSS URL.
-3. From a PowerShell console, run the `EnableApplicationCustomizer.ps1` script to automatically deploy to all sites.
-4. You will be prompted to enter your credentials.
-5. After providing your credentials, the extension will be deployed using your custom CSS URL.

-## Disabling the extension

-1. Edit the `DisableApplicationCustomizer.ps1` file and change the `$tenantUrl` variable to point to your tenant.
-2. From a PowerShell console, run the `DisableApplicationCustomizer.ps1` script to automatically deploy to all sites.
-3. You will be prompted to enter your credentials.
-4. If prompted to remove the application, choose Yes.
-5. The extension will be removed.

-If you wish to do so, you can remove the solution package from your tenant's app catalog after the extension has been de-activated.

 ## Features